-You can feel the history of the Michillinda Lodge as soon as you step inside.
-Steeped in rich tradition, this turn-of-the-century building still maintains the rustic charm that has made it so popular over the years.
-Our commitment to preserving the historic lodge, and the stories behind it, is also one of the reasons why this Whitehall retreat remains among the busiest destinations in Michigan.
+You can feel the history of the Michillinda property as soon as you enter the majestic driveway surrounded by the towering pines.
+Steeped in rich tradition, this turn-of-the-century resort still maintains the rustic charm that has made it so popular over the years.
+Our commitment to preserving the resort, and the stories behind it, is also one of the reasons why this Whitehall retreat remains among the busiest destinations in Michigan.

 Most of the original leaseholders were families from Grand Rapids, Michigan and Moline, Illinois along with one from Indiana.
 They built simple, comfortable, two-story cottages and in 1902 named their property MICH-ILL-INDA, using a syllable from the names of each of the home states of these new residents.